shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 To train the classifier, training and validation data are loaded using the DataLoader library, without organizing them into pairs.

 The training data goes through these pre-processing steps:
-1. Convert images into grayscale
+1. Convert images into grayscale.
-2. Do data augmentation by RandomHorizontalFlip
+2. Do data augmentation by RandomHorizontalFlip.
-3. Convert images to tensors
+3. Convert images to tensors .

 ## Training Parameters and Results
 The process of training a Siamese network and a classifier is a follows:
 1. Train a Siamese Network on image pairs using contrastive loss.
 2. Train classifier that is added at the end of the trained Siamese network, while freezing the trained Siamese network weights.
-BCE Loss is used along with a with a learning rate scheduler
+BCE Loss is used along with a with a learning rate scheduler.
 3. The trained classifer will then be evaluated on the test set.

 The hyperparameters that are tuned for both models are number of epochs and learning rate.
 An additional hyperparameter for the Siamese network is the margin for the contrastive loss.
 Both the Siamese network and the classifier uses the Adam optimiser during training.